 Do you also wonder why kids have this certain fascination for animals?
 I’ll reserve my thoughts for another time.
 For the meantime, I’m contented to know that my kids have developed compassion for animals.
 A very wonderful thing!

-The crew gives a drawing of an iguana and a set of crayons to kids, but during our visit, they ran out of drawings, so Kristoff and Liam just drew their own.
+The staff gives a drawing of an iguana and a set of crayons to kids, but during our visit, they ran out of drawings, so Kristoff and Liam just drew their own.

 These drawings were then posted on one corner together with the others.